How to Be a Good Roof Salesman

 7. Ask for the sale, then listen quietly

-When Steve feels he has explained the main benefits of the product he sells, and after he’s answered all his customer’s questions, the time comes to ask if they’re ready to make a purchase.
+When Steve felt he has explained the main benefits of the product he sells, and after he answered all his customer’s questions, the time came to ask if they’re ready to make a purchase.
 Contractors know full well that the answer they get back from most clients is something other than “yes,” especially when trying to initially close a roofing job with a client.

 If a property owner is asked if they’re ready to accept the proposal and they do not answer right away, That is usually a good sign according to Steve, as long as they don’t unequivocally say “no.” Most customers just need a chance to contemplate a big spending decision such as a roof replacement.
 Pressuring them or interrupting their thought process with anxious efforts to convince them to say “yes” can backfire on a contractor.